move-language/move/language/move-stdlib/docs/string.md

 ## Function `sub_string`

-Returns a sub-string using the given byte indices, where is the first position and j is the start of the first byte not included (or the length of the string).
+Returns a sub-string using the given byte indices, where <code>i</code> is the first byte position and <code>j</code> is the start of the first byte not included (or the length of the string).
 The indices must be at valid utf8 char boundaries, guaranteeing that the result is valid utf8.